Black Dalea

 Maintenance

-Native to dry, limestone soils.
-Once established, this plant requires little or no maintenance.
-Eventually becomes drought-resistant.
-Can be cut back in winter, once leaves have browned, to create compact shape if needed.
-Do not fertilize.
+Native to dry, scrubby, limestone hills.
+Once established, this plant requires little or no maintenance and becomes drought tolerant.
+Can be cut back in winter, once leaves have browned, to create compact shape if desired.
 If overwatered and fertilized can become leggy, produce weak growth, and reduce flowering.
-A good mounding shrub for mass planting in any garden.
-Propagation: Seed.
+A good mounding shrub for mass planting.
+Propagation: seed.

 Comments